bracketdash/puzzle-cal/README.md

 3. `node solve <month> <day>`

 Note: Target month should be the 3-letter abbreviation.
 Example: `node solve mar 2` for March 2.

-## WIP: Find the optimal path through the year

-Notes:
-- Work in progress (currently updating `generators/bestPath.js`)
-- The json produced by `generators/scoredPairs.js` is pretty big, so it's in `.gitignore`